St Peter's Square tram stop: History

 The stop was demolished and rebuilt with a full length platform and improved passenger facilities in November 2009.
 When a building called Elisabeth House, which had stood between Dickinson Street and Oxford Street since the 1970s, was demolished for redevelopment in 2011 as One St Peter's Square, architects' plans were entered in a competition, which was modified in 2011 to incorporate proposals to improve the Metrolink station.
 In March 2012 a shortlist of two submissions was made.

+The stop closed after end of service on 25 June 2015 for 14 months to allow for a total redevelopment of St Peter's Square, to incorporate trams on the new Second City Crossing.
+During the redevelopment works, a reduced service ran through the square on a single track from Nicholas Street to Windmill Street.
+At the beginning and end of the project, there were two full closures lasting two months, during which no Metrolink services ran through the square.

+The project involved a complete re-ordering of St Peter's Square, and the Cenotaph was re-sited to accommodate the expanded tram interchange.
+The realigned tram tracks were laid over the site of a former church, St Peter's Church, which had been demolished in 1907.
+To protect the remaining underground burial vaults of the church, concrete slabs were put in place below street level before the tram tracks were laid.
+The stone cross marking the location of the former church was restored and re-instated close to its original location, in between the tracks.

-The stop closed in 2015 for 14 months to allow a total redevelopment, and re-opened on 28 August 2016 as a four-platform interchange, comprising 2 island platforms, one for inbound services and the other for outbound.
+The tram stop re-opened on 28 August 2016 as a four-platform interchange, comprising two island platforms, one for inbound services and the other for outbound.
 This offers same-direction cross-platform interchange.
-The stop was moved slightly north towards Princess Street, from that of its old location, which was in front of Manchester Central Library.
+The stop was moved slightly north towards Princess Street from that of its old location, which was in front of Manchester Central Library.
 A number of trees were planted within the structure of the platforms to improve the look and feel of the space.
-The Manchester Cenotaph was also relocated and the entire square has been redeveloped into a new public space.
-During most of the work, a reduced service ran through the square on a single track - but there were 2 full 2-month closures at the beginning and end of the project.
-This meant between late June and the end of August 2015 and from 26 June 2016 until 28 August 2016, no Metrolink services ran through the square.
-The rebuilding work uncovered the remnants of an 18th century church crypt.

 Services

-Service pattern

-At peak times (07:15 – 19:30 Monday to Friday, 09:30 – 18:30 Saturday):